2) �� �������� ���������� �������� �������� �� ��� ������� ������ � ������������.

 5. Disposable income refers to ... .

-1. The gross national product is usually defined as the estimated dollar value of all goods and services produced within a counting in a given year.
+II.
+Say whether these statements are true or false and if they are false, say why.1.
+The gross national product is usually defined as the estimated dollar value of all goods and services produced within a counting in a given year.

 2. Distribution is the process of sharing the national income among those who helped to produce it.